wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 Essentially, there was no way to aim for marks.
 All you can do is aim to properly learn the material, and the grades naturally come with it.
-Dr. Letarte was trying to teach me to learn for the sake of learning, but I was so focused on getting grades that I didn't think about how it applied to things outside of the class.
+Dr. Letarte was trying to teach me to learn for the sake of learning, but I was so focused on getting grades that I didn't think about how it applied outside of the class.

 After I got into college my motivation for learning vanished.
 I saw people in my freshmen year being as I was before: obsessed with marks.
 But what was the point